 - 70% minimum admission average.
 The OSS Diploma and six Grade 12 U or M courses, including ENG4U, are required.

-- Incoming Music students must pass a written theory test roughly equivalent to the Royal Conservatory of Music Advanced Rudiments.
-View a Sample Theory Test.
+- Incoming Music students music theory skills should be roughly equivalent to the Royal Conservatory of Music Advanced Rudiments.
+Take our Music Theory Diagnostic Test to confirm your knowledge and skills.

 The University of Windsor offers 140 high-quality programs in an international setting.
 Equally important, you can experience a broad range of opportunities outside the classroom.
 You can explore exchange opportunities with dozens of universities around the world.
 Enhance your work experience through co-op programs, internships and paid, research assistantships.
 Student-led organizations play a vital role on campus and in the broader community.
 The diversity of our students- where they are from, what they believe and how they think - will expand your mind.